osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 This post describes how to implement Multi-factor authentication using [Authorize.ID](https://authorize.id){:target="_blank" }.

-The demo app is a Java and Angular application with a companion Android app.
-After logging in with username and password, users receive an authentication prompt when they open their app, then they either approve (and authenticate using biometrics) or deny the request.
+In order to integrate with Authorize,ID, we have implemented a demo application whereby when users login with username and password, they receive an authentication prompt on their mobile device when they open their app, then they either approve and authenticat the login request.
 It can be customized so that only users with certain roles or who have enabled MFA receives the prompt.
+If can also be configured to allow users to choose between pin and biometrics when they are approving requests.

 <figure>
   <img src="{{site.url}}/img/demo.gif" alt="Demo App"/>